 That evening, after spending my afternoon in Camp Unhappy, I reflected on how I got there and why.
 Frankly, the result of my reflection is I was disgusted with myself.
-When you examine the facts, I was upset because I had to leave work to take care of my baby girl, my bundle of joy that is sick and needs her Mommy.
-Why did this upset me, because it disrupted my plans?
+I was upset because I had to leave work to take care of my baby girl, my bundle of joy that is sick and needs her Mommy.
+Why did this upset me?
+Because it disrupted my plans?

-The following day, I was at the only previous engagement that I needed to be at while my sick little girl was with her Lola (aka Grandma), and I got into a conversation with an individual about generations.
-Now conversations about generations are typically a norm for me since it’s been a hot topic lately.
+The following day I was at the only previous engagement that I needed to be at while my sick little girl was with her Lola (aka Grandma), and I got into a conversation with an individual about generations.
+Now, conversations about generations are typically a norm for me since it’s been a hot topic lately.
 Yet this conversation somehow shifted to work-life balance.
 The individual I was discussing with stated how she respected a particular generation’s views of work-life balance.
-Imparticular their ability to let it go… leave work at work and come home and truly “be” with their family.
+In particular their ability to let it go… leave work at work and come home and truly “be” with their family.
 Not just physically home while mentally still working.
 I believe that there are no coincidences and things happen for a reason, people are placed in your path and say things at specific times for a reason.
 It’s up to us to be open and ready minded to learn the lesson.

-Work-life balance is such a buzzword right now, yet we need to figure out what that means for us each individually.
-What I need in my life to maintain my work-life balance is different then what you need.
-Regardless, what you need it’s important to get a pulse on what exactly it is.
-Ask, yourself, is there a balance?
-Is the balance you have the one you are seeking or wanting?
-How does your current balance align with your priorities?
+Work-life balance is such a buzzword right now, yet we need to figure out what that means for each of us individually.
+What I need in my life to maintain my work-life balance is different than what you need.
+Regardless of what you need, it’s important to get a pulse on what it looks like.